JakobLopez/4883-SWTools-Lopez/Assignments/A02/README.md

 https://jupyter.org/

 Jupyter Notebook helps organize a project and make the code more readable, as if it is a pdf.
-It makes code easy to share and is good for tutorials because of it makes the code seem like an interactive web page.
+It makes code easy to share and is good for tutorials because it makes the code seem like an interactive web page.